Ben Gurion Airport: Terrorist incidents (1972)

-While Ben Gurion Airport has been a target of Palestinian attacks, the adoption of strict security precautions has ensured that no aircraft departing from Ben Gurion airport has ever been hijacked.
-On the other hand, airliners hijacked from other countries have landed at Ben Gurion, contributing to two major incidents in the airport's history.
+While Ben Gurion Airport has been a target of terrorist-organised armed attacks, the adoption of strict security precautions has ensured that no aircraft departing from Ben Gurion airport has ever been hijacked.
+On the other hand, there have been two major incidents in the airport's history that were a result of foreign airliners taking off from other countries and landing at Ben Gurion Airport.

-In the first incident, on 8 May 1972, four Palestinian Black September terrorists hijacked a Sabena flight en route from Vienna and forced it to land at Ben Gurion airport.
+In the first incident, on 8 May 1972, four Black September terrorists hijacked a Sabena flight en route from Vienna and forced it to land at Ben Gurion airport.
 Sayeret Matkal commandos, including Benjamin Netanyahu, led by Ehud Barak (both future Israeli Prime Ministers) stormed the plane, killing two of the hijackers and capturing the other two.
 One passenger was killed.

 Later that month, on 30 May 1972, in an attack known as the Lod Airport massacre, 24 people were killed and 80 injured when three members of the Japanese Red Army sprayed machine gun fire into the passenger arrival area.
 The victims included Aharon Katzir, a prominent protein biophysicist and brother of Israel's 4th president.
-Those injured included Efraim Katzir and a group of twenty Puerto Rican tourists who had just arrived in Israel.
+Those injured included a group of twenty Puerto Rican tourists who had just arrived in Israel.
 The only terrorist who survived was Kozo Okamoto, who received a life sentence but was released in 1985 as part of a prisoner exchange with the PFLP-GC.